Knot contact homology as a planar limit of Chern-Simons theory

 \section{Introduction}

-In \cite{gaiottoDbranesPlanar2025}, Gaiotto, Kannagi, and Sanjurjo discuss applications of holographic duality between Chern-Simons theory and the A-model of topological string theory.
+In \cite{gaiottoDbranesPlanar2026}, Gaiotto, Kannagi, and Sanjurjo discuss applications of holographic duality between Chern--Simons theory and the A-model of topological string theory.
 The former has well-known applications in knot theory as the source of quantum invariants, such as the Jones polynomial; on the dual side, this should manifest as the study of open Gromov--Witten theory for the conormal to the knot in $T^*S^3$.
 This, in turn, has been related to knot contact homology by the work of Aganagi\'c, Ekholm, Ng, and Vafa \cite{vafaTopologicalStrings2014}.
-From a mathematical perspective, this leads to the conjecture that the three-variable augmentation variety of a link can be described in terms of a large $N$ limit of Chern-Simons theory for $\mathfrak{sl}_N$.
+From a mathematical perspective, this leads to the conjecture that the three-variable augmentation variety of a link can be described in terms of a large $N$ limit of Chern--Simons theory for $\mathfrak{sl}_N$.

-More precisely, by the work of Garoufalidis, Lauda, and L\^e \cite{garoufalidisColoredHOMFLYPT2018}, the HOMFLYPT polynomials of a link corresponding to the wedge powers $\bigwedge{}^{\! m}\C^{N}$ form a $q$-holonomic sequence in $m$.
+More precisely, by a special case of the work of Garoufalidis, Lauda, and L\^e \cite{garoufalidisColoredHOMFLYPT2018}, the HOMFLYPT polynomials of a link corresponding to the wedge powers $\bigwedge{}^{\! m}\C^{N}$ form a $q$-holonomic sequence in $m$.
 That is, the sequence satisfies a recursion relation in the $q$-commuting transformations $\ourlambda$ and $\ourmu$, where $\ourlambda$ sends $m \mapsto m-1$ and $\ourmu$ acts by multiplication by $q^{m}$.
 This relation is sometimes called the deformed $\hat{A}$-polynomial.

-Based on \cite{gaiottoDbranesPlanar2025}, we reinterpret this as a statement about a {\bf HOMFLYPT difference module}: a module over the quantum torus that provides a purely skein-theoretic description of these recursions by treating $m$ as a formal variable.
+Based on \cite{gaiottoDbranesPlanar2026}, we reinterpret this as a statement about a {\bf HOMFLYPT difference module}: a module over the quantum torus that provides a purely skein-theoretic description of these recursions by treating $m$ as a formal variable.
 While interpreting the polynomial as a function of $q$ for formal $m$ presents difficulties, one can work skein-theoretically to relate values where $m$ is shifted by an integer.

-We illustrate this with an example based on \cite[(2.15) \& \S 2.3]{gaiottoDbranesPlanar2025}.
+We illustrate this with an example based on \cite[(2.15) \& \S 2.3]{gaiottoDbranesPlanar2026}.
 Consider the unknot labeled with the representation $\bigwedge{}^{\! m}\C^{N}$.
 We can compare this with the value of the quantum knot invariant for $\bigwedge{}^{\! m-1}\C^{N}$ using relations between webs in MOY (Murakami--Ohtsuki--Yamada) calculus, a diagrammatic calculus for quantum $\mathfrak{gl}_N$ invariants that we review in detail in \cref{sec:spider}: